nathantechlab/RDS_database/Readme.md

-#deployment relational database in aws
+#deployment of relational database in aws
+#setting an endpoint for synchronization with ec2 instance